 Lactose is the natural sugar found in milk.
 People with lactose intolerance or lactose sensitivity have trouble digesting lactose in dairy products.
-These people lack or are in short supply of lactase.
+These people are in short supply of lactase, which is naturally produced in the body.
 Lactase helps break down lactose to make it easier to digest.
-The inability to properly digest lactose can cause bloating, gas, diarrhea (loose stool), vomiting, and nausea.
+The inability to properly digest lactose can cause bloating, gas, diarrhea, loose stool, vomiting, and nausea.

 If you are ambitious, you can make your own lactose-free evaporated milk by using Lactaid milk.
 Lactaid is regular milk with lactase added as an ingredient.
 The lactase breaks down the natural lactose to make a 100 percent lactose-free milk.

 Simply add 2 to 3 cups of Lactaid whole milk to a pan and simmer it until the liquid is reduced by half.
 The heating process will make a lactose-free condensed milk with a light caramel flavor.

 Furthermore, there are now lactose-free and dairy-free evaporated milk products available at grocery stores.
 Examples are Nestle Carnation Lactose-Free Evaporated Milk and Nature’s Charm Evaporated Coconut Milk.